lo17illinois/AndroidMapApplication/README.md

 </br>
 Members present: binglin3, hadil, alya2, danxuan3, nnatha3, co17, phulare2, lo17
 </br>
 Meeting notes: Discussed what happened at Milestone 3 and how we can avoid it.
-We agreed that we would have a meeting on Tuesday from 9:00 to 10:00 p.m. to check our progress and keep our Friday meeting if needed.
+We agreed that we will have a meeting on Tuesday from 9:00 to 10:00 p.m. to check our progress and keep our Friday meeting if needed.
 All tasks should be ready by Tuesday, November 7.
 </br>
 | NetID          | Progress from last week         | Tasks for next week   |
 | ---------------| --------------------------------| ----------------------|